USS Douglas A. Munro: Korean War

-USS Douglas A. Munro was recommissioned on 28 February 1951 under Commander Richard Struyk.
+USS Douglas A. Munro was recommissioned on 28 February 1951.
 On 8 July of the same year, the Douglas A. Munro sailed from San Diego to Pearl Harbor.
 During their passage, the boat and crew rescued a civilian who had been washed overboard during the Transpacific Yacht Race.
 After training until 29 October, the DE-422 was on her way to Korean waters to serve with the United Nations Blockading and Escort Force; participating in the siege and bombardment of Wonsan Harbor.
 The boat was also active in rescue work.
 While on patrol in the Formosa Straits on 25 January 1952 the Douglas A. Munro aided the Chinese Nationalist dredger Chien Wong.
 Later, on 12 February, DE-422 assisted the British merchant vessel SS Wing Sang who had been attacked by Communist pirates.
 Douglas A. Munro, under the command of Struyk, also rescued two crew members of a crashed torpedo bomber and picked up two U.S. Marine colonels whose helicopter had crashed on an island in the Han River estuary.
 The USS Douglas A. Munro returned to Pearl Harbor on 24 May 1952 for overhaul and training.